SiliconLabs/peripheral_examples/series2/iadc/iadc_single_low_current/readme.txt

     UG343: Multi-Node Energy Profiler User's Guide and Simplicity Studio's built-in help menu contain additional information to help analyze power consumption and profile energy usage.

+Note for Testing on xG28:
+On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current when supplied power via logic high on GPIO PD02.
+The pin is configured in disabled mode (high-Z) by default, thus SPDT switch is powered down by default.
+Be advised that when PD02 is driven to logic high, observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.

 Users can experiment with various IADC clock frequencies and timer cycles to determine optimum settings for desired sampling rates.